luojiahai/my-cloud/ghost/README.md

 ## Pre-work

-1. Set DNS type A record pointing to your cloud machine public IP for your domain.
+1. In your domain service provider, set DNS type A record pointing to the public IP of your cloud machine for your chosen domain.

-2. Add inbound ports 80 (HTTP) and 443 (HTTPS) to the security group of your cloud machine.
+2. In your cloud service provider, add inbound ports 80 (HTTP) and 443 (HTTPS) to the security group of your cloud machine.

 ## Install Docker Engine - Community (on Ubuntu)